On the non-identifiability of unified skew-normal distributions: Discussion

 The identifiability condition of a statistical model is crucial when one comes to the inferential stage.
 Although we have described various sub-models which are identifiable, in general identifiability of the SUN family does not hold.
 In the cases where this problem exists but it is not handled adequately, the inferential stage runs into major difficulties, no matter what estimation criterion or numerical optimization method is adopted.
 This fact is likely to explain computational difficulties or odd behaviours faced by some authors.
 Potentially, an instance of this type is the non-identifiable SUN model with $\btau=\0$ and $\bar\bGamma=\bI_m$, used by \cite{gupta2012estimation} for parameter estimation using the method of weighted moments.
 This may explain some odd behaviour of the empirical distribution of parameter estimates in their simulation study with $d=m=2$, where some components exhibit bi- and even tri-modality.

-We have provided some suggestions in Subsection~\ref{constraints} to make the unified skew-normal model identifiable.
+{We have provided some suggestions in Subsection~\ref{constraints} to make the unified skew-normal model identifiable.
 These `remedies' will require an extensive numerical exploration.
-Such a study is not suitable here for space reasons and because of the different focus, and will be considered elsewhere.
+Such a study is not suitable here for space reasons and because the present note aims at clarifying a preliminary conceptual issue, before the actual inferential problem can be tackled in a subsequent project of more operational nature.}